Montgomery Township, Montgomery County, Pennsylvania

 Montgomery Township is a township in Montgomery County, Pennsylvania.
 It is the location of the Montgomery Mall, a regional shopping mall serving the Route 309 corridor of the Philadelphia suburbs.
 Much of Montgomery Township's development is suburban in character, with newer tract houses and strip shopping centers.
 Homes in Montgomery Township have North Wales and Lansdale (although the township is distinct from those boroughs) addresses, but businesses that are located within the township boundaries are given the Montgomeryville ZIP Code.
 The township is in the North Penn School District and is part of the North Penn Valley region that is centered around the borough of Lansdale.

 Montgomery Township is the largest municipality in the North Penn area, the ninth largest municipality in Montgomery County, and the 59th largest municipality in Pennsylvania.
 Montgomery Township has its downtown along PA 309 in Montgomery Square.
 The township is largely developed with many suburban developments.
 It has an area of 10.7 square miles and a population of 24,790.
 It was incorporated on May 17, 1714.

 History

 Montgomery Township was incorporated in 1714.
-Alexander Edwards was certainly one of the first settlers, and probably the very earliest in Montgomery.
+If not the first, Alexander Edwards was one of the first settlers in Montgomery.
 Originally from Wales, he died in 1712 and described himself in his will as "of Montgomery", showing that the township had been created before that time, When old Philadelphia County was partitioned on September 10, 1784, Montgomery Township was included in Montgomery County.
 There were many Welsh within Montgomery and its surrounding townships, descendants of those who left Wales in the aftermath of the English Civil War.
 The new county was likely named for the historic county of Montgomeryshire, Wales, where many of the earliest Welsh settlers hailed from.

 The Knapp Farm was listed on the National Register of Historic Places in 1976.